iotaledger/access-server/README.md

 It showcases how to put together the different pieces from the Access SDK into a functional dApp.

-## Access Context
-The Access Context is mainly responsible for consuming the Access Core API.
-It puts together the different function calls such that Access Requests are properly addressed, and Policies are managed adequately.

-## Wallet Context
-The Wallet Context is responsible for interacting with the IOTA Tangle.
-It initiates and checks IOTA Transactions while communicating with an IOTA Node.

-The Wallet Context is also responsible for managing the IOTA seed.

-While the initial ASRI does not support a Secure Element for safe seed storage, this feature is in our roadmap for future integration.
-Probably, this will be achieved in a modular fashion via Secure Element Plugins for the Wallet Context.

-## Network Context
-The Access Secure Network (ASN) Context handles incoming Access Requests.
-It is built with the ASN Authentication API.

-## Application Supervisor
-The Application Supervisor works as the main orchestrator that makes all Contexts interact with each other.
-Runtime Configurations are set in place, threads are initiated, and Contexts are set up.

 # Getting Started
 ## Build